chilaquiles brunch at Chavelas in Crown Heights

 Oxalis

 There’s always something special about a place that offers a prix fixe brunch menu and only offers it one day a week.
-Add that with a very aesthetically pleasing environment with minimalist decor and is filled with plants and you have some of my favorite brunch in Crown Heights.
+Add that with a very aesthetically pleasing environment with minimalist decor and is filled with plants and those reasons are why Oxalis is one of my favorite spots for brunch in Crown Heights.

 The menu changes each week but always consists of an egg dish, a starch, a vegetable or a salad and some sort of dessert item/sweet item with inspiration from different ingredients and different regional cuisines.
 They are also able to meet almost all dietary restrictions, which is always an added bonus.